-Dr. Michael B. Wilhite and our knowledgeable dental team are happy to educate our patients about dental insurance in Davidson, North Carolina.
+Dr. Michael Wilhite and our knowledgeable dental team are happy to educate our patients about dental insurance in Davidson, North Carolina.
 Most dental plans are a contract between your employer and the insurance company.
 Your dental coverage is based on how much your employer pays into the plan.
-Our office will file dental insurance claims to serve you.
+Our office will file dental insurance claims electronically to serve you.
+Our patients typically see their insurance reimbursement checks back from their insurance company in an average of 10 business days.
 Keep in mind that any amount that is not covered by your insurance is your responsibility.

 UCR charges are the maximum allowable amounts that will be covered by your plan.
 Insurance companies choose whatever amount they like for UCR charges.
 This amount may not match the current fees charged by dentists in the area.
 An insurance company may keep their UCR amounts the same for several years.
 They are not required to keep up with inflation or the costs of dental care.
 Insurance companies are not required to reveal how they set their UCR rates.
 Each dental insurance company has their own formula.